Vietnamese refugee detention centres in Hong Kong: History

 As Hong Kong was a "port of first asylum," the number of boat people in Hong Kong continued to increase in the 1980s with around 20,000 to 30,000 new arrivals every year causing the Correctional Services Department detention centres to fill up.
 As a result, the department has to continue to set up detention centres and even designate the industrial buildings in Tuen Mun as temporary accommodation for boat people to meet their urgent needs.
 In 1988, the Government abolished the closed-camp policy and replaced it with a screening policy leading to the CSD creating the post of "Assistant Commissioner (Vietnamese Shipping Services)".
 On the other hand, the Hong Kong Government has instead set up large detention centres at Whitehead in Ma On Shan and High Island Reservoir in Sai Kung to accommodate the large number of boat people.

 In the 1990s, the Hong Kong Government began to carry out orderly repatriation operations to ensure the safe return of the boat people to Vietnam, which led to a decline in the number of boat people in Hong Kong.
+However, some still held onto hopes and refused to return, leading to dissent when they received repatriation notices.
+Subsequently, riots broke out in some camps.
+Among them were the incidents occurred at the Whitehead Detention Centre, where large-scale riots broke out twice, in 1994 and 1996.
 It was second only to the 1991 riots at Sek Kong that left 24 refugees dead.
 The repatriation process proceeded smoothly and the detention centres were gradually closed and restored to their original correctional use.
 The 'Assistant Director (Vietnamese Boat Service)' position was abolished by 1997 and in 1998, the Sai Kung High Island Detention Centre was officially closed, ending the Correctional Services Department's Vietnamese boat service.